-As I deck the halls and shop the malls, it’s a time to reflect on the true meaning of Christmas.
-Even though we don’t know exactly when Jesus was born, this is when we celebrate His birth, the greatest gift to mankind.
+As I deck the halls and shop the malls, I think about the true meaning of Christmas.
+Even though we don’t know exactly when Jesus was born, December 25th is when we celebrate His birth, the greatest gift to mankind.

 Will You Accept?

-God desires a relationship with us, but none of us are holy enough to be in His presence, so He supplied the perfect lamb, His only son, Jesus Christ, to pay for our sins and wash us clean with his blood so that we would be fit for eternal life with Him.
-However, it’s up to us to accept this perfect gift, as it won’t be forced upon us.
-And whether we accept or refuse The Gift has eternal consequences.
+God desires a relationship with us, but our sin separates us from Him.
+He loves us so much that He supplied the perfect lamb, His only son, Jesus Christ, to pay for our sins.
+Jesus’ blood washes away our sins and makes us fit for eternal life with our Heavenly Father.
+However, it’s up to us to accept His gift as He won’t force it on us.
+Whether we accept or refuse has eternal consequences.

 Jesus is the Reason